Media House International’s leadership team can be contacted directly by email or mobile:

 “Whilst many are shying away from investing during the pandemic, we are very optimistic that the economy will bounce back in due course.

 “Our transport businesses remain hugely important to us but investing in property and construction is a real focus at a time when new opportunities are constantly presenting themselves.”

 Among the major other projects the Easdales are driving forward are a huge £250 million, 850-home housing development at a 130-acre site in Glenrothes.

 The development in partnership with Advance Construction at the former Tullis Russell paper mill will feature 850 new homes, a care home, retirement village, commercial, retail and leisure space and has already been approved by Fife Council.

 The former IBM plant at Spango Valley is currently subject to a planning application for a £100million mixed-use masterplan which would include up to 450 new homes, alongside areas of new employment, leisure, community and retail use.

 About Sandy and James Easdale :

 McGill’s Bus Service Ltd is owned by Arranglen Ltd, the investment vehicle of the Easdale family.

-Arranglen and its subsidiary companies is now a substantial conglomerate with a turnover of close to £100m, owned by Sandy and James Easdale.
+Arranglen and its subsidiary companies is now a substantial conglomerate, owned by Sandy and James Easdale.
 Its interests include manufacturing of windows and glass, high grade office properties, land investments, the Saveheat Group and vehicle fleet lease and repair companies.

 The press campaign managed by corporate PR specialists Media House International garnered significant coverage across various outlets and platforms, including the Glasgow Times, The Herald, Scottish Construction Now and The Times.